The New WISC Grades 1-8 Teacher Education Program

 • We keep track of the AWSNA course requirements and make sure you stay on track to get certified.
 Example

-• Full time WISC students get 50% off on our Practical Arts Training program
+• Full time WISC students get 50% off on our Practical Arts and Emergency and Trauma Training programs

-• 90% of WISC students get a job before they graduate from WISC
+• 90% of our students get a job before they graduate from WISC

 Program Overview